yuqitanyq/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all books using the `book list` command.
 Ensure that there is only one book in the book list.

-   2. Test case: `book edit n/Harry Potter 1 i/9780371888506`<br>
+   2. Test case: `book edit 2 n/Harry Potter 1 i/9780371888506`<br>
       Expected: Book list remain unchanged.
 Error details shown in the status message.

-   3. Test case: `book edit 0 n/Harry Potter 1 i/9780371888506`<br>
-      Expected: Book list remain unchanged.
-Error details shown in the status message.

-   4. Test case: `book edit 2 n/Harry Potter 1 i/9780371888506`<br>
-      Expected: Book list remain unchanged.
-Error details shown in the status message.

-2. Editing books while the provided isbn of book to be edited is invalid.
+2. Editing books while the provided isbn matches that of another book apart from the one being edited.

    1. Prerequisites: List all books using the `book list` command.
-Ensure that there is at least one book in the book list.

-   2. Test case: `book edit 1 i/978037`<br>
-      Expected: Book list remain unchanged.
-Error details shown in the status message.

-3. Editing books while none of the optional fields are provided.

-   1. Prerequisites: List all books using the `books list` command.
-Ensure that there is at least one book in the book list.

-   2. Test case: `book edit 1`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-4. Editing books while the provided isbn matches that of another book apart from the one being edited.

-   1. Prerequisites: List all books using the `book list` command.
 Ensure that there is more than one book in the book list.
 Ensure that the isbn of a book other than the first one matches "9780371888506".

    2. Test case: `book edit 1 i/9780371888506`<br>
       Expected: Patron list remain unchanged.
 Error details shown in the status message.

-5. Editing books while the provided index and parameters are valid.
+3. Editing books while the provided index and parameters are valid.

    1. Prerequisites: List all books using the `book list` command.
 Ensure that there is at least one book in the book list.
 Ensure that no other book other than the first one has an isbn that matches "9780371888506".

    2. Test case: `book edit 1 n/Harry Potter 1 i/9780371888506`<br>
          Expected: Title and isbn of the first book in the book list are changed to "Harry Potter 1" and "9780371888506" respectively.
 All books with the same isbn as the first one before entering the book edit command will have their titles changed to `Harry Potter 1` as well.

 <div style="page-break-after: always;"></div>